 - Upload, manage and sell digital products like software, ebooks, and more

 - Cloud-hosted, with upgrades, maintenance, and security, all taken care of.

 - Export content to WordPress at any time you choose.

 Those are some very unique and useful features, solving problems that internet marketers often have, without having to find a plugin or service to use.

-You’ll notice that many aspects look like WordPress, because it is based off of WordPress.
+You’ll notice that many aspects look like WordPress because it is based on WordPress.

 One limitation is when it comes to themes (I’ll go into more detail shortly).

 Rainmaker is limited to Genesis themes.
-There are currently 27 of them.
+There are currently around 30 of them.
 If you like simplicity, this makes it easy to find an attractive theme, so maybe it’s not really a weakness.

 Once you pick a theme, it’s fairly simple to apply any custom CSS or design changes that you’d like:

 One really big bonus is that it supports so many content types.